UnexomWid/eryn/test/README.md

 - run the tests one more time (all output files will be deleted)
 - if everything passed, you're good to go.
 If a future commit breaks something, the tests will help narrow down the problem

+## Important

+- OSH tests that include components will not work properly.
+This is because OSH translates relative paths into absolute paths for performance reasons.
+This means that the tests WILL fail on other machines.

+- pay attention to EOL characters.
+Currently, all tests use LF.
+However, if you use CRLF for the input files, the expected test files MUST also use CRLF.
+Otherwise, the test will not pass (because the files are not exactly the same).
+Why not consider LF and CRLF the same?
+Because **eryn** can also render binary files.